cdyson37/cdyson37.github.io/content/blog/dont_take_my_word_for_it_1.md

 With gcc it's also possible to do this on the fly in C++ (see a nice SO answer [here](https://stackoverflow.com/questions/281818/unmangling-the-result-of-stdtype-infoname)), but this is strictly vendor-specific.

 So we've got something that works, on one compiler at least, and with a little bit of effort prints out the type of a variable.
 Well, not quite... `typeid` actually gives you the type of an expression.
-It doesn't have the special fudge `decltype` has, wherein `decltype(x)` means "the type of x" and anything that isn't just a variable name, `decltype((x))`, meaning "the type of the expression".
-In our specific case, the type of `cpp_string` should be *const* but `typeid` loses the top-level qualifier for us.
+It doesn't have the special fudge `decltype` has, wherein `decltype(x)` means "the type of `x`" and anything that isn't just a variable name, such as `decltype((x))`, means "the type of the expression".

+In our case, both variables should have a top-level const (i.e. `char const * const` and `const std::string`) but `typeid` loses the top-level qualifier for us.

 I'm a stranger to the Windows programming world, but I downloaded Visual Studio Community 2022 and ran the same program - here's the output:
 ```